Skip to footer content

 VB .NET

 That's it.
 No complex COM references, no Office dependencies, no version-specific assemblies.
-Your VB.NET Excel file reader is ready to work on any machine.
+Your VB.NET Excel file reader is ready to work on any machine, including Docker containers and Azure environments.
 For detailed setup instructions, check our VB.NET Excel files tutorial.

 Here's a complete working example to open an Excel workbook in VB.NET and read the data: